 Boxing Day is celebrated on December 26!
 This year, that’s a Saturday.
 Why is it called Boxing Day?
 And what, if anything, does boxing have to do with it?
 Boxing Day, like a box, has many points of interest.
 Here is the short history of Boxing Day, some recipes, and more.

 When Is Boxing Day?

 Boxing Day occurs on December 26 (the day after Christmas).
-However, if Christmas falls on a Saturday, Boxing Day takes place on the following Monday.
+In 2020, Boxing Day falls on Saturday, December 26.